khalayli/khalayli/README.md

 # 👋 Hi there, I'm Sami K.

 Welcome to my GitHub!
-I'm a Fullstack & AI Developer based in Dubai.
+I'm a Fullstack & AI Developer based in Montreal.
 My work lives at the intersection of machine learning, full-stack development, creative problem solving aand designing user-friendly interfaces.
 I enjoy breaking down complex challenges and building products with real use cases and most importantly, enhancing user experience in any problem domain.

 ---